Cole-Beasant/rideMe/README.md

 ```

 Note that if you flip DEBUG mode in settings.py to False, you will need to paste
-the following into the second line in the ".env" in order to make the profile
+the following lines in the ".env" in order to make the profile pictures work
-pictures work
 ```
 CLOUDINARY_CLOUD_NAME=dx97b0obv
 CLOUDINARY_API_KEY=146265423224441